How To Get On the Dean’s List: 6 Benefits of Being on the Dean’s List

 Looking back, university years were my favorite years in my entire two decades of education.
 I felt very stifled growing up as a kid in primary school, and the transition from each phase of the education system, all the way to university gave me increasing liberty as a student and a person.
 Thinking back, the Asian and Chinese culture greatly diminishes the worth of a child by virtue of their age, and I felt like a square in a round peg hole growing up.
 I felt like I was repeatedly being beaten to fit a mold in the Singapore education system, and I never knew what was going wrong until I was much older.

-In my opinion, seniority and disciplinarian approaches — typical of the Chinese culture — do not bring out the best in students or people.
+In my opinion, seniority and disciplinarian approaches — typical in the Chinese culture — do not bring out the best in students or people.
 Even though there is merit behind these approaches, it is only a short-term effect as these approaches are fear-based.
 In the long-term, they tend to stifle and suffocate.
 I share more here: Stop Shaming, Start Praising: What I Learned From Growing Up in a Shaming Culture

 Why get on the Dean’s List?